Jujhar/PHP_Mods-N-Libs_Gallery_Vast/README.md

 ## Running

     $ php bin/console server:run

-Run the above command and then browse to 'http://localhost:8000/'

 ### Opauth library setup (optional)
 If using Opauth for social login enter api and keys enter in a new file called: